Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Fentanyl and xylazine were barely known drugs outside of the medical community just a few years ago.
 But today, these deadly drugs are sweeping through Maryland, wreaking havoc and claiming lives at an alarming rate.

-In Baltimore, xylazine —better known as tranq— is now found in 90 percent of all street drugs.
-This central nervous system depressant, when injected, slows respiration and heart rate and often results in life-threatening, open apses wounds on the skin.
-Narcan-resistant xylazine, along with the fentanyl, have been largely responsible for the 1,079 drug overdose deaths in Baltimore in 2021 alone.
+In Baltimore, xylazine—better known as tranq—is now found in a large percentage of street opioid samples, though precise prevalence across all street drugs is unknown.
+This central nervous system depressant, when injected, slows respiration and heart rate and often results in life-threatening, open abscess wounds on the skin.
+Narcan-resistant xylazine, along with fentanyl, has been primarily responsible for the 1,079 drug overdose deaths in Baltimore in 2021 alone.

-According to CDC statistics, Baltimore County claimed the top spot in the nation for its rate of opioid overdose deaths between October 2022 and September 2023.
-During this time, the county reported an opioid overdose death rate of 186.9 deaths per 100,000 people.
-That’s nearly double that of San Francisco County, California, a place that is getting a lot more national attention than Baltimore.
+According to available CDC data, Baltimore County reported one of the highest opioid overdose death rates nationwide during this period, though no official ranking confirms it as the top.
+Between October 2022 and September 2023, the county reported an opioid overdose death rate of 186.9 deaths per 100,000 people.
+That’s nearly double that of San Francisco County, California, a place that is receiving significantly more national attention than Baltimore.

 Baltimore’s Opioid Response: A Beacon of Hope

-Baltimore County may come in as the top county in the nation for opioid overdose deaths, but there’s people who care here, and they have no plans to allow this dire trend to continue.
+Baltimore County may report one of the highest rates of opioid overdose deaths in the nation, but some people care here, and they have no plans to allow this dire trend to continue.

 The Baltimore City Health Department (BCHD) is ground zero for opioid addiction treatment initiatives, providing a range of treatment options and social services:

-- The SPOT (Special Purpose Outreach Team) mobile team, which works in partnership with John Hopkins University, provides immediate care and addiction medication to all patients, regardless of their ability to pay.
+- The SPOT (Special Purpose Outreach Team) mobile team, which works in partnership with Johns Hopkins University, provides immediate care and medication for addiction to all patients, regardless of their ability to pay.

-- BCHD works alongside the city’s 11 acute-care hospitals to offer the Levels of Care for Baltimore City Hospitals Responding to the Opioid Epidemic program.
+- BCHD collaborates with the city’s 11 acute-care hospitals to provide the Levels of Care for Baltimore City Hospitals Responding to the Opioid Epidemic program.
 Hospitals are ranked from Level 1 to Level 3, depending on their ability to implement evidence-based hospital interventions.

 - The BCHD works with all emergency departments throughout the city to offer universal addiction screening, peer recovery services, and on-demand, medication-assisted treatment for opioid addiction.